Code-Institute-Submissions/https-github.com-roeszler-n3orthotics/README.md

   * The browser based interface was not functioning as it should at the onset of this project.
     * A CLI method was needed for initial deployment and a few recurrent glitches seemed to occur that were not always repeatable.
     * Since then, a new version of n3orthotics app was installed on heroku.
 This seems to have rectified the intermittent errors.
-  * Initial python version installed as default with Heroku cased an error with a [backports-zoneinfo dependacy](https://stackoverflow.com/questions/72265234/failed-to-build-backports-zoneinfo) installed at the time.
+  * Initial python version installed as default with Heroku cased an error with a [backports-zoneinfo dependancy](https://stackoverflow.com/questions/72265234/failed-to-build-backports-zoneinfo) installed at the time.
     * Further research indicated the current stable (and secure) build is `python-3.8.13`.
 This can be found in the [runtime.txt](runtime.txt) file to override the information pushed to the live [Python Terminal](https://n3orthotics.herokuapp.com/).
     * The [requirements.txt](requirements.txt) information was refactored and reduced by using more of the inbuilt python methods and functions throughout the code.
 * An pylint error suggested to use `enumerate()` in place of `range(len())` to produce the order search row number.
 The code was refactored to suit and error corrected.
 * Initial manipulation of the row_data imported from the database would not occur as it was in a nested list format.
 Corrected by developing code similar to that researched at [Pythonpool - flattening nested lists](https://www.pythonpool.com/flatten-list-python/).
-* Index [out of range error](https://stackoverflow.com/questions/24812679/what-is-an-index-out-of-range-exception-and-how-do-i-fix-it) was a common bug dealt with by better use of loop functions and/or appropriate index referencing.
+* Index [out of range error](https://stackoverflow.com/questions/24812679/what-is-an-index-out-of-range-exception-and-how-do-i-fix-it) was a common bug dealt with by better use of loop functions and/or appropriate index types.
 * Handling dates and times into `isoformat()` was corrected using researched from [The Python Coding Book](https://thepythoncodingbook.com/dates-and-times-in-python/).
 * When a user searched for an order that was not not matched in the database, the local 'previously input' row data was being keep in the local list.
 This was throwing a TypeError when the user then tried to re-enter the correct information.
-Fixed by placing the returned integer from the `retrieve_order()` to replace the value in a local storage list `search_row[0]`.
-From here the function process and the returned integer can be separately defined and use elsewhere without effecting each other.
+Solved by pointing the returned integer from the `retrieve_order()` to a local storage list `search_row[0]`.
+The returned function and list value have been defined separately and can be used conjunction or elsewhere, without effecting each other.
 * A small error was occurring with the use of list`.append()` vs `list[element at index no] = replace_with_element` and subsequently resolved.
 * General document formatting errors also fixed with the aid of the various problem identifiers installed into the development environment like [flake8](https://pypi.org/project/flake8/) and [ptlint](https://pypi.org/project/pylint/).